-As Mary learned to meet these uncomfortable emotional states, her “fear of change” started losing hold on her.
-Up until that point, she could, intellectually comprehend that she could take a pay cut and find a less visible job, but the bodily experience associated with her fear of destitution had been paralyzing.
-Once that was less prevalent, she could see that she did not need to be a workaholic her whole life in order to avoid “ending up broke, homeless, and alone.”
-Instead, she had the option to create a new narrative, one that created possibility and that empowered her.
+As Mary learned to meet these uncomfortable emotional states, her “fear of change” started loosening its hold on her.
+Up until that point, her mind could consider taking a pay cut and finding a less visible job, but her body experienced a paralyzing fear of destitution.
+Once she was able to work with this fear, Mary could see that she did not need to be a workaholic her whole life in order to avoid “ending up broke, homeless and alone.”
+Instead, she had the option to create a new narrative, one that created possibility and empowered her.

 3. Change Plan

 Once Mary committed to a change in her work, we began brainstorming how she might look for new opportunities.
 She liked the idea of meeting friends and colleagues within her network, so she committed to getting tea or coffee with at least one person a week who might help open a door for her.
 It took time and perseverance but after a month or two she stumbled upon an opportunity that excited her and gave her the flexibility she had been longing for.

 She knew that she’d have to surrender some of the clout of her previous job, so she also established some practices that made this transition easier on her.
 Mary and I co-created a morning ritual that connected body, spirit and mind.
 Each morning she did some movement, whether it was the yoga I taught her or a walk with her girlfriend.
 I also taught her a few simple meditations, which she could practice for 5 to 15 minutes.
 Finally she wrote in her journal on an inquiry that I’d assign her each week.